shahid129/oliver-dein/README.md

 The epics were created using the milestones on github.
 Each epic was created and related issues were added to it.
 A time frame was added to make sure the tasks were done on time.

+Details of user story and their testing can be found in the [Testing Section](TESTING.md)

 - ### As a site user
     - I can rapidly understand what the website is offering so that I can determine whether it satisfies my needs.